Sherman Oaks

 Where to Eat and Drink

-Sushi Note is the neighbourhood standout — a sushi-meets-wine-bar experience with live jazz and a 19-course omakase at $150 per person.
-Umigame is the local favourite for creative rolls with serious buzz.
+Sushi Note is the neighborhood standout a sushi-meets-wine-bar experience with live jazz and a 19-course omakase at $150 per person.
+Umigame is the local favorite for creative rolls with serious buzz.

 Taisho does robata, sashimi and great cocktails on the patio for something more lively.